List of Cheers characters: Justice Harrison Fiedler

 Justice Harrison Fiedler (Dean Dittman) is a justice of the peace.
-In his first episode, "Someone Single, Someone Blue" (1983), he performs Sam and Diane's (almost) wedding, which is halted by Diane's mother Helen, who is appalled by their bickering toward each other.
-In his second and last episode, "Bar Bet" (1985), he performs a faux wedding of Sam and Jacqueline Bisset (not to be confused with the actress Jacqueline Bisset), whom Sam obtained to avoid losing his bar to his friend Eddie Gordon (Michael Richards).
+In his first episode, "Someone Single, Someone Blue" (1983), he performs Sam and Diane's (almost) wedding, which is halted by Diane's mother Helen, who is appalled by their bickering with each other.
+In his second and last episode, "Bar Bet" (1985), he performs a faux wedding for Sam and Jacqueline Bisset (not to be confused with the actress Jacqueline Bisset), whom Sam had obtained to avoid losing his bar to his friend Eddie Gordon (Michael Richards).